prmr/JetUML/doc/functional/properties.md

 ### Initializing Properties

 Initializing properties is a bit tricky because instances of `GraphElement` must be `Cloneable`, which rules out exclusive constructor-based initialization.
 The protocol for creating a `Properties` object for a `GraphElement` is thus triggered by a call to `buildProperties()`, which is called by both the constructor and `clone()` method of `AbstractGraphElement`.
 The idea is that `buildProperties()` is overridden by subclasses, which however call `super.buildProperties()` as the first statement of the method.
-The class chain thus propagates up to `AbstractGraphElement.buildProperties()`, which initializes a fresh (empty) `Properties` object, and then back down into the method of each subclass, which can then add the properties that correspond to the fields visible in the subclass.
+The call chain thus propagates up to `AbstractGraphElement.buildProperties()`, which initializes a fresh (empty) `Properties` object, and then back down into the method of each subclass, which can then add the properties that correspond to the fields visible in the subclass.

 The following code, in class `InterfaceNode`, illustrates this protocol: